-With respect to infrastructural capacity (including drinking water, wastewater, waste and transport) the potential impact on existing infrastructure shall be considered and mitigated as appropriate, where relevant.
+With respect to infrastructural capacity (including drinking water, wastewater, waste and transport) the potential impact on existing infrastructure as well as the potential environmental effects of a likely increase in tourism-related traffic volumes along any routes resulting from the relevant initiative shall be considered and mitigated as appropriate, where relevant.
 The promotion of developing visitor friendly infrastructure where it is required will also be encouraged.